udacitydrl/Navigation/REPORT.md

 ## Conclusions

 DQN performs reasonably well to achieve the goal.
-The model can be further improved and enhanced
+The model can be further improved and enhanced by using

 * Double DQN
 * Prioritized Experience Replay